 - Welcome bonuses.
-Cards that earn bonus points for dining out and gas are a boon for road-trip travelers and will help you earn your card’s welcome offer in no time.
+Cards that earn bonus points for dining out and gas are a staple for road-trip travelers and will help you earn your card’s welcome offer in no time.
 Choosing a card that offers a welcome bonus with a low spending threshold could provide an easy windfall of rewards to help cover road-trip expenses.

 - Credit score requirements.
 Some of the best travel cards require high credit scores, but that shouldn’t stop you from being rewarded for your road trip purchases (even if your credit is less than stellar).
 Check your credit score and use Bankrate’s CardMatch™ to determine if the card you want is within your range.